preactjs/preact-www/content/en/tutorial/05-refs.md

 For function components, a `useRef()` hook provides a convenient way to create a ref and access that same ref on subsequent renders.
-The following example also shows how to use the `useEffect()` hook to invokes a callback after our component is rendered, in which our ref's current value will then be set to the HTML input element:
+The following example also shows how to use the `useEffect()` hook to invoke a callback after our component is rendered, in which our ref's current value will then be set to the HTML input element:

 ```jsx